Unique antique rosewood bookcase with adjustable leather top and removable handle

 Description

-Exceptional Regency rosewood shelving unit, with an adjustable leather top featuring a removable book holder, over 2 panels and arched sections, as well as 2 open compartments, each with 2 height-adjustable shelves.
+Exceptional Regency rosewood shelving unit, featuring an adjustable leather top with a removable book holder, over 2 panels and arched sections, as well as 2 open compartments, each with 2 height-adjustable shelves.
 All surrounded by fluted columns with finely carved capitals, all standing on brass casters.
 Bears James Winter & Sons, Wardour Street, Soho, London workshop.
-The shelf retains its original finish, which has been restored, with a soft and gentle color and good patina, all in move-in ready condition.
+The shelf retains its original finish, which has been restored, with a soft and gentle color and a good patina, all in move-in ready condition.
 Year 1820

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Materials were selectively used to emphasize the grandeur of these items.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a major mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of buffets and broadly defined chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Mythology and ancient times also influenced design, with supports and legs often taking animal forms.

-The key to stylish antique furniture is originality.
+The key aspect of stylish antique furniture is originality.
 Ultimately, this is vital from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and accurate description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
+We also have experts in art appraisal, historians, and specialists from around the world at your disposal.

 Attributes / Details